-Offering quality financing products that will attract reputable clients is key to your success as a business banker.
+Offering quality financing products that will attract reputable clients is key to your success as a business banker, especially during the economic turmoil brought on by COVID-19.
 As consumers are provided with more loan options from more lenders than ever before, staying competitive is essential.
 Alternative lending is a great way to do this.

 To set yourself apart from the competition and help more business loan candidates, consider finding an alternative lending partner you can confidently refer clients to and incorporating SBA loan programs into your business.

 In this guide, we’ll explore the ins-and-outs of alternative financing for business bankers, including types of loans and what to look for in an alternative lending partner.

 Why offering alternative funding can help grow your clientele

 As a business banker, you understand the power—and importance—that the right funding can have on the growth and success of a business.
 You also know firsthand how difficult it can be for some businesses to meet traditional lending requirements.

 When you’re unable to extend funding to a business because they don’t yet qualify, it’s important to part ways on good terms.
 Rather than deny their application and move on, you can connect them to a reputable alternative funding source so they can continue to meet their growth goals.
 If they pursue your alternative lending recommendation and qualify for the loan they need, they are more likely to return to you when they can qualify for conventional funding.

 Instead of losing out on a potential client because of lending requirements, you can help a company get on the right path while building your future business.
 When it comes to growing your business clientele, loyalty and goodwill go a long way.